wwatson4506/MSC/README.md

 1) MassStorage.h in this section:
   // Define queue sizes
   #define MAX_TRANSFERS		1024	// read/write queue sizes (must be powers of 2!!)
+  As the queue sizes get Smaller and depending on the size of the read or write buffer the bigger the chance of MSC going into  blocking.
+If the queues are full it will block until space is avilable in the queues.

   // Setup debugging LED pin defs.
   // Used mainly to see  the activity of non-blocking reads and writes.
   #define WRITE_PIN			33		// Pin number of drive read activity led (RED LED).